priyank5548/chakravyuh_ai/README.md

 **CHAKRAVYUH-AI v1.0** is a full-stack, dataset-driven border defence surveillance dashboard that integrates multiple AI/ML paradigms — supervised learning, unsupervised anomaly detection, and deep learning — into a unified real-time intelligence platform.

 The system processes data from 5 real cybersecurity and IoT datasets, runs 3 AI/ML models simultaneously, and presents actionable threat intelligence through a military-grade React dashboard with 10 operational modules.
 All threat outputs, risk zones, sensor readings, and alert classifications are derived from real datasets.
-No data is randomly generated.
+Most outputs are derived from real datasets, with fallback logic used when features are unavailable.

 > *"Inspired by the ancient military formation — an inescapable, multi-layered defence system."*